About lymphoma

 - T-cells – attack invaders (antigens) by killing them directly or by helping B-cells make antibodies

-- natural killer (NK)-cells – rarer lymphocytes that specialise in killing cancer cells.
+- NK-cells (natural killer cells) – rarer lymphocytes that specialise in killing diseased cells, including cancer cells.

-Diseases such as lymphoma or treatments such as chemotherapy can lower the number of blood cells in the body.
-This can cause:
+Diseases such as lymphoma and treatments such as chemotherapy can lower the number of blood cells in the body and cause:

-- a low level of white blood cells (neutropenia), which makes you more likely to get infections
+- a low level of white blood cells (leukopenia), which increases your risk of infection

 - a low level of red blood cells (anaemia), which may make you look pale and feel tired, breathless and dizzy